LauroCRibeiro/LauroCRibeiro/README.md

 # Hi, Welcome Folks

-Data Reporting Analyst Professional with a BSc in Computing and Information Technology Level 8 at CCT College Dublin, currently working on Accenture as a Technical Support Analyst for Facebook Ads.
+Data Reporting Analyst Professional with a BSc in Computing and Information Technology Level 8 at CCT College Dublin - Ireland, currently working on Accenture as a Technical Support Analyst for Facebook Ads.

 I am a curious person who tells stories with data.